abdelrahmanhegazy1/ChatApplication/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+I Used Provider and Firebase in this app and this may be useful for beginner dev to understand Provider.

 A few resources to get you started if this is your first Flutter project: